-This is then the challenge for us horse care providers, owners, and horse enthusiasts, to understand horse nutrition in relation to providing specific and appropriate feed to our horses.
+This, horse nutrition, is then the challenge for us horse care providers, owners, and horse enthusiasts, to understand horse nutrition in relation to providing specific and appropriate feed to our horses.
 Especially if we put into consideration the stifling summer heat that we are experiencing now.
-We owe it to our companions to provide proper care and nutrition, including access to quality food and water.
+We owe it to our companions to provide proper care and horse nutrition, including access to quality food and water.

 There are two major concerns for our horses during the summer season: dehydration and weight loss.
 We are going to emphasize the importance of water intake and electrolytes during this summer and explain the importance of switching to feeding more readily available sources of forage or supplements with other types of feeds.

 Like humans, a horse’s body weight is made up of 60-70% water.
 That said, our horses need to drink about 10-20 gallons of water a day to keep their bodies working in good condition.
 And even more during a hot climate ( Kentucky Equine Research ).
 Hence providing fresh water for our horses is vital.